 There are five different types of tax that could potentially apply to an inheritance (although not all at the same time):

-- State Estate Tax: A handful of states impose their own estate tax and exemption amounts.
+- State Estate Tax: A handful of states (including Massachusetts) impose their own estate tax and exemption amounts.
 The tax rate is much lower than the federal estate tax (in 2017 Washington state was the highest at 20%), but the exemption amounts are much lower.
 State estate tax may apply to residents or nonresidents - in the latter case it is usually because the decedent held real estate or other tangible personal property out of state.
 Any tax due is paid by the estate.

 - Inheritance Tax: Only a few states have an inheritance tax, which is usually paid by the beneficiary: Iowa, Kentucky, Nebraska, Pennsylvania.
 New Jersey and Maryland have both an estate tax and an inheritance tax.
 There are exemption amounts which vary by state, and whether a tax is imposed at all may also depend on your relation to the decedent.